 If you are in need of additional guidance regarding the admission process, contact Jaclyn Tirres for assistance.

 Veterans who were enrolled in post-secondary academic course work after high school, military training not included, must meet Texas State’s transfer admission requirements and submit a transfer application.
-All transfer applicants are required to submit their official high school transcript (or GED certificate) and transcripts from all post-secondary institutions previously attended.
+All transfer applicants are required to submit their official high school transcript (or GED certificate with scores) and transcripts from all post-secondary institutions previously attended.
 After an initial review, some applicants may be asked to submit additional information.

 Note: Enrollment in dual credit courses while in high school does not make you a transfer student.